Solar panels on the rooftop of LUT University

 The sun is a fusion reactor that produces energy free of charge.
 The fusion turns hydrogen into helium and releases large amounts of energy.
 All stars in the universe work the same way.
 The released helium is waste from the fusion process, and there is enough room in the universe for as much of it as the sun can yield.
 Assessments suggest that the sun’s lifespan is about five billion years, which means it will power many generations to come.

 The sun produces energy naturally.
 In only 14.5 seconds, the sun can send enough energy to our planet to power the human race for an entire day.
-Until now, mankind has not possessed the technology to recover solar energy.
+Until now, humankind has not possessed the technology to recover solar energy.
 Collectors of solar thermal power have developed in leaps and bounds in recent years.

 Because of this development, humankind is on the verge of a major transition to a solar economy.
 The transformation includes all renewable energy sources, such as solar thermal power, electricity, wind, water and wave power, biomass in its different forms, and geothermal heat.